Skip to main content

 Capture the same inputs every time.
 Record arrival and departure dates, jurisdiction, trip purpose, relevant client or entity tie, and supporting records such as tickets, passport stamps, accommodation invoices, and calendar entries.
 If a day count cannot be traced to source records, treat it as provisional.

-Apply verified jurisdiction rules to those inputs, and use placeholders until confirmed by a current primary source or advisor: Add current rule after verification.
+Apply verified jurisdiction rules to those inputs only after confirming them against a current primary source or advisor.
+Until then, mark the rule as pending official verification.
 One sourced anchor is the U.S. substantial presence test.
 It uses day-count logic across a 3-year window.
 That includes 31 days in the current year and an 183-day test across the weighted 3-year period, with some days excluded by rule.

 Set alerts before review points, not after a threshold is crossed.
 Your output should show the rule version used, excluded days, and attached trip evidence so advisor review is fast and defensible.